History

 per-capita consumption of wine still lags far behind most countries

 of the Western Hemisphere.
-Although America wine-consuming growth
+American wine-consuming growth

 Research in the past thirty years